MinaHany/minahany.github.io/_posts/2018-11-07-macarius-harrowing-of-hell.md

-This is one of the most distinctive features of Macarius’ spiritual writings: his insistence each and every human heart is itself a battleground on which the whole story of salvation is played out.
-The fall of Adam, the incarnation of Christ, the descent of Christ into Hades, the preaching of the apostles; all the events of 'salvation history’ occur *in our own hearts*.
+This is one of the most distinctive features of Macarius’ spiritual writings: his insistence each and every human heart is itself a battleground on which the whole story of salvation is played out. <!--excerpt-->The fall of Adam, the incarnation of Christ, the descent of Christ into Hades, the preaching of the apostles; all the events of 'salvation history’ occur *in our own hearts*.